THE BEST TUBELESS TIRES

 Worse, the very supple tire sidewalls made it difficult for the tire to inflate on a couple of the wider 21mm wheels I tried even with a compressor and the core valve removed.
 Without the rim walls to assist them, the Corsa G+2.0 TLR didn’t have enough strength to stand up on their own in rims wider than 29mm and just wouldn’t inflate.

 This meant I could only inflate and test the tires on “narrower” wheels where the aerodynamics would be compromised.

 The Corsa G+ 2.0 gripped and cornered well but wasn’t terribly comfortable at several inflation pressures I tried.
-And while I’ve not seen independent rolling resistance data on this new tire, testing of the old and new clincher version of the same tire shows that performance actually declined and would make it no better than an average performer.
+And the independent rolling resistance data on this new tire is higher than most in this review.

 * * * * *

 Thank you for reading.
 Please let me know what you think of anything I’ve written or ask any questions you might have in the comment section below.

 If you’ve benefited from reading this review and want to keep new ones coming, buy your gear and kit after clicking the store links in this review and others across the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish more ad-free, subscription-free, and reader-supported reviews that are independent, comprehensive, and comparative.

 You can use the popup form or the one at the bottom of the sidebar to get notified when new posts come out.
 To see what gear and kit we’re testing or have just reviewed, follow us by clicking on the links below or the icons at the top of the page to go to our Facebook, Twitter, Instagram, and RSS pages.

 Thanks and enjoy your rides safely!
 Cheers, Steve